4zv4l/punch/README.md

 ```
 - the script waits 2 seconds to be sure you don't create a file too big in case you redirect `stdout` to a file
 - the two first lines (info) are wrote to `stderr`
-- the data generated count the newline characters
+- the number of bytes counts the newline characters